pengluomath/pengluomath.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-- Yuyang Chen and **Peng Luo**.
+- Y. Chen and **P. Luo**.
 Existence of global solutions for multi-dimensional coupled FBSDEs with diagonally quadratic generators.
 Journal of Mathematical Analysis and Applications, 522 (2023), no. 1, Paper No. 126948, 15 pp.

-- **Peng Luo**, Olivier Menoukeu-Pamen and Ludovic Tangpi.
+- **P. Luo**, O. Menoukeu-Pamen and L. Tangpi.
 Strong solutions of forward–backward stochastic differential equations with measurable coefficients.
 Stochastic Processes and their Applications, 144 (2022), 1–22.

+- S. Drapeau, **P. Luo**, A. Schied, Alexander and D. Xiong.
+An FBSDE approach to market impact games with stochastic parameters.
+Probability, Uncertainty and Quantitative Risk, 6 (2021), no. 3, 237–260.

 - **P. Luo**.
 Comparison theorem for diagonally quadratic BSDEs.
 Discrete& Continuous Dynamical Systems - Series A, 2021, 41 (6) : 2543-2557.